GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The design of the following treatise is to investigate the fundamental laws of those operations of the mind by which reasoning is performed; to give expression to them in the symbolical language of a Calculus, and upon this foundation to establish the science of Logic and construct its method.
+> ### Software is usually expected to be modified over the course of its productive life.
+The process of converting one correct program into a different correct program is extremely challenging.
 >
-> ~ *George Boole*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts